JuicyStandoffishMan/VisualNovelRecommendationEngine/README.md

 VN_ID is the VNDB id (**without** the leading v).
 For example, https://vndb.org/v7771 would be **7771**.

 ## Using VNDB Data Dumps
-This library stores the necessary dumps as of **May 26, 2023**, but you can always update them manually by visiting [VNDB's Data Dumps](https://vndb.org/d14).
+This repo stores the necessary dumps as of **May 26, 2023**, but you can always update them manually by visiting [VNDB's Data Dumps](https://vndb.org/d14).
 Make sure the votes file is renamed to `votes`.
 The other files can be pulled out of the `db` folder from the nearly-complete database download.
 Place them in the local `data` folder.

 ## API Usage
 ```python